phylosopher07/phylosopher07.github.io/_posts/physics/quantum-mechanics/2023-02-09-commutator-qm.md

 Read [Commutator (ring theory)](https://en.wikipedia.org/wiki/Commutator) for further details.

-### Condition under which two operators are commutative

-* If a common eigenfunction of any two different operators exists, they commute.
+Also, if a common eigenfunction of any two different operators exists, they commute.

 \\[ \begin{cases}
 A\psi=a\psi \nl